 If you have struggled with receiving monthly payments of Universal Credit or have had trouble budgeting you may be able to have an Alternative Payment Arrangement.
 This could mean you receive Universal Credit more often than monthly, or the payment could be split between you and your partner.

-During the claimant commitment interview Job Centre Plus will decide if an Alternative Payment Arrangement would be more suitable, however, you can get an Alternative Payment Arrangement at any time, you will need to speak to your landlord if you think you need this arrangement.
+During the claimant commitment interview Job Centre Plus will decide if an Alternative Payment Arrangement would be more suitable for your household, however, you can get an Alternative Payment Arrangement at any time.

 Jobcentre Plus will assess if there is a risk of financial harm to you and your family if you receive monthly payments.
 Job Centre Plus considers what they call tier one and tier two vulnerability factors.
 If you have a tier one vulnerability it is likely you will need an Alternative Payment Arrangement, however it does depend on your personal circumstances.
 The DWP have classed the following as tier one factors: